prestodb/presto/presto-docs/src/main/sphinx/connector/mongodb.rst

 MongoDB Connector
 =================

-This connector allows the use of Mongodb collections as tables in Presto.
+This connector allows the use of MongoDB collections as tables in Presto.

 .. note::

-    Mongodb 2.6+ is supported although it is highly recommend to use 3.0 or later.
+    MongoDB 2.6+ is supported although it is highly recommend to use 3.0 or later.

 Configuration
 -------------